ttyS0/gsoc-lablua-lldb-scripted-watchpoints/drafts/lua-reference.rst

 At present, when adding a scripted Breakpoint type, you can only provide a custom Resolver, not a custom SearchFilter.

-The custom Resolver is provided as a Python class with the following methods:
+The custom Resolver is provided as a Lua class with the following methods:

 +--------------------+---------------------------------------+------------------------------------------------------------------------------------------------------------------+
 | Name               | Arguments                             | Description                                                                                                      |